tinydevcrm/tinydevcrm-api-docs/content/introduction.md

 straightforward, on the order of days to weeks.
 But developing and maintaining enterprise-grade data management solutions is very expensive, on the order of months.
-It's expensive not just in pure hosting costs, but also in the operational overhead of migrations, backups, logging, and analytics.
-Those time sinks is what kills small projects and prevents small bits of useful work from being shipped and positively impacting people.
+It's expensive not just in pure hosting costs, but also in the operational overhead of migrations, backups, failover / replication / high availability, logging, and analytics.
+Those time sinks are what kill small projects, and prevent small bits of useful work from being routinely shipped and positively impacting people.

-So I built TinyDevCRM to amortize the cost of managing, hosting, and understanding your own data, so that you can build and ship event-driven side projects that stick with you and improve your life.
-I hope you find this useful!
+So I built TinyDevCRM to amortize the cost of managing, hosting, and understanding your own data, so that you can focus on building and shipping event-driven side projects that stick with you and improve your life.
+I hope you find this project useful!

 __________